nisarahmad2135/Shiny-R-Dashhboard-for-CS299-Project/README.md

-# Shiny-R-Dashhboard-for-CS299-Project
+# Shiny-R-Dashhboard-for-CS299-Project.
-I will be working on Analysis of some Inflation rates from datasets taken from Internstional Monetary Fund using R studio and Shiny.
+This project provides some insight into the Inflation rates of various countries and some world economic gaints. i have taken datasets taken International Monetary Fund (open source ) and tried to develop a dashboard using R studio and Shiny and deployed the Application on server for usage online.